-- Draft Self Study Posted in Word (narrative) and Excel (tables) formats on Blackboard in "Preparing for Self-Study" folder for review by Dean and Vice Provost - Final Self Study Posted in PDF format (one document that includes narrative, tables, attachments, and C.V.s) in "Final Documents" folder after final changes have been made, based on comments received from Dean and Associate Provost
+- Draft Self Study Posted in Word (Narrative) and Appendices as individual files in PDF formats on Blackboard in "Preparing for Self-Study" folder for review by Dean and Associate Provost Academic Affairs. - Final Self Study Posted in PDF format (one document that includes narrative, tables, attachments, and C.V.s) in "Final Documents" folder after final changes have been made, based on comments received from Dean and Associate Provost Academic Affairs

 The draft version should be posted by the date shown in the Timeline and Responsibilities.
-The documents - posted in Word and Excel -- should be posted and shown on Bb in the order they will appear in the final version of the self-study, i.e., narrative, tables, C.V.s and appendices.
+The documents - posted in Word and PDF -- should be posted and shown on Bb in the order they will appear in the final version of the self-study, i.e., narrative, tables, C.V.s and appendices.